teleprint-me/archive/docs/specs/01-Data-Management.md

 ### Defining Record Entries

-Our columns will be the following: Date, Market Price, Principal Amount, Target Value, Current Value, Order Size, Total Order Size, and Time Period.
+Our columns will be the following: Date, Market Price, Principal Amount, Target Value, Current Value, Order Size, Total Order Size, and Interval.

 -   **Date** represents the date for the current record (row).
 -   **Market Price** represents the current price at which each unit of Bitcoin